-Our management, with the participation of our chief executive officer and chief financial officer, conducted an evaluation of the effectiveness of our company's internal control over financial reporting as of December 31, 2019 based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013 Framework).
-Based on this evaluation, we noted several deficiencies that we believe to be material weaknesses as of December 31, 2019, including failure to provide oversight for the system of internal control and failure to effectively consider the potential for fraud and non-compliance with laws and regulations in assessing risks to the achievement of objectives; lack of sufficient requisite skills for the financial reporting under U.S. GAAP; failure to align incentives and rewards with the fulfillment of internal control responsibilities in the achievement of objectives; lack of sufficient controls designed and implemented for the credit approval, initiation, recording, allocation and cash collection with respect to revenue transactions; lack of sufficient controls designed and implemented for authorization, validation and payment with respect to cost or expense transactions; failure to evaluate and implement a mix of control activities, considering both manual and automated controls for other routine transactions; lack of sufficient segregation of duties and appropriate skill or competence of control owners at certain control activity level; and failure to develop control activities to restrict technology access right to authorized users commensurate their job responsibilities;
+Our management, with the participation of our chief executive officer and chief financial officer, conducted an evaluation of the effectiveness of our company's internal control over financial reporting as of December 31, 2019, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013 Framework).
+Based on this evaluation, we noted several deficiencies that we believe to be material weaknesses as of December 31, 2019.
 As a result of the above material weaknesses, management has concluded that our internal control over financial reporting was ineffective as of December 31, 2019.

-During 2020, we have undertaken the remedial steps to address the material weaknesses in our internal control over financial reporting as set forth below under "Management's Plan for Remediation of Material Weaknesses."
-Our management, with the participation of our chief executive officer and chief financial officer, conducted an evaluation of the effectiveness of our company's internal control over financial reporting as of December 31, 2020 based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013 Framework).
-Based on this evaluation, we did not note or identify any deficiencies that we believe to be material weaknesses as of December 31, 2020.
+During 2020, we have undertaken the remedial steps to address the material weaknesses in our internal control over financial reporting.
+Our management, with the participation of our chief executive officer and chief financial officer, conducted an evaluation of the effectiveness of our company's internal control over financial reporting as of December 31, 2020 and 2021, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013 Framework).
+Based on this evaluation, we did not note or identify any deficiencies that we believe to be material weaknesses as of December 31, 2020 and 2021.
+Based on this evaluation, our management has concluded that our internal control over financial reporting was effective as of December 31, 2021.

 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 In addition, projections of any evaluation of effectiveness of our internal control over financial reporting to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies and procedures may deteriorate.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Business-If we fail to implement an effective system of internal controls, we may be unable to accurately report our results of operations or prevent fraud or fail to meet our reporting obligations, and investor confidence and the market price of our ADSs may be materially and adversely affected."
+Key Information-D. Risk Factors-Risks Related to Our Audit Committee Investigation, Restatement of Our Consolidated Financial Statements, Internal Controls and Related Matters."